manzt/anywidget/docs/src/pages/blog/a-year-with-anywidget.md

   [special logic](https://github.com/microsoft/vscode-jupyter/pulls?q=is%3Apr+sort%3Aupdated-desc+anywidget)
   to ensure **anywidget** _just works_ 🫠

 I've also enjoyed following projects that have incorporated **anywidget**.
-To many to list in total, but to spotlight as few:
+Too many to list in total, but to spotlight a few:

 - [Vega-Altair](https://github.com/altair-viz/altair): declarative (interactive)
   statistical visualization in Python